Substitutions of the Esperanto alphabet

-There are two conventional sets ASCII substitutions for the letters in the Esperanto alphabet that have diacritics, as well as a number of graphic work-arounds.
+Substitutions of the Esperanto alphabet is the use of ASCII characters where use of the Esperanto alphabet characters (which use diacritics) is not possible.
+These substitutions originated in the early history of Esperanto due to the limitations of typewriters, and typically replace the accented letters (ĉ, ĝ, ĥ, ĵ, ŝ, and ŭ) with digraphs or other ASCII-compatible sequences.
+The two most common systems are the h-system (digraphs using h) and the x-system (digraphs using x), each with different advantages for sorting and unambiguous transliteration.
+Other graphic work-arounds have also been used in informal contexts.

 The diacritics of Esperanto were designed with a French manual typewriter in mind, as French was the international language at the time Esperanto was developed.
 French typewriters have a dead key for the circumflex that can be used in combination with any other key.
-In handwritten Esperanto, the diacritics pose no problem.
-However, since the Esperanto letters with diacritics do not appear on standard computer keyboard layouts (French computer keyboards, unlike manual typewriters, typically assign the circumflex only to letters that bear it in French orthography), various alternative methods have been devised for inputting them or substituting them in type.
+However, since the Esperanto letters with diacritics do not appear on standard computer keyboard layouts (French computer keyboards typically assign the circumflex only to letters that bear it in French orthography), various alternative methods have been devised for inputting them or substituting them in type.
 The original method, suggested by Zamenhof for people who did not have access to a French typewriter, was a set of digraphs in h, now known as the "Zamenhof-system" or "h-system".
 With the rise of computer word processing, the so-called "x-system" has become equally popular.
 With the advent of Unicode and more easily customized computer keyboards, the need for such workarounds has lessened.

 ASCII transliteration systems

 There are two alternative orthographies in common use, which replace the circumflex letters with either h digraphs or x digraphs.
-Another system sometimes noted is a 'QWXY system'; this is a carry-over from an early Esperanto keyboard app named Ĉapelilo, with which the Q W X and Y keys were assigned to the letters ĥ, ŭ, ŝ, ĵ, and the key sequences TX and DY to the letters ĉ and ĝ.
+Another system sometimes noted is a "QWXY system"; this is a carry-over from an early Esperanto keyboard app named Ĉapelilo, with which the Q W X and Y keys were assigned to the letters ĥ, ŭ, ŝ, ĵ, and the key sequences TX and DY to the letters ĉ and ĝ.
 There are also graphic work-arounds, such as approximating the circumflexes with carets.

 H-system

-The original method of working around the diacritics was developed by the creator of Esperanto himself, L. L. Zamenhof.
+The original method of working around diacritics was developed by the creator of Esperanto, L. L. Zamenhof.
 He recommended using u in place of ŭ, and digraphs with h for the circumflex letters.
 For example, ŝ is replaced by sh, as in shanco for ŝanco (chance).
 Where proper orthography has sh, the letters should be separated with an apostrophe or a hyphen, as in ses-hora (six-hour) or flug'haveno (airport).